 Animals under 8 weeks of age cannot be adopted out.
 If the animal you need to surrender is underage, you will need to check availability and surrender fees in the HSEP's foster program for underage pets by emailing email@example.com

-Please email our Intake Coordinator at firstname.lastname@example.org with the following information:
+For dog surrenders, please email our Intake Coordinator at firstname.lastname@example.org with the following information:

 Because appointments are scheduled based on size, due to the availability of kennels, the HSEP needs to know the exact size of your pet in order to reserve the appropriate size kennel.
 Please let the HSEP Intake Coordinator know by sending a full-body picture of your dog or cat with your dog’s or cat's approximate weight noted.